Gaia-Protocol/Docs/en/gaia-protocol-details/team.md

 ## Art & Design Cho, Sunwoo

-Cho, Sunwoo is a game developer as well as an NFT artitis.
+Cho, Sunwoo is a game developer as well as an NFT artist.
 He has 320K followers on Twitter through his long-term activity.
 Recently he has participated in several Korean NFT and P2E projects.